 - How immodesty was about being pompous, convoluted, inconsiderate and disproportionate, and how modest about being truthful, small, considerate and proportional.

 - That you are more than just a developer, and that taking part in asking business questions can bring prosperity while keeping ambitions modest;

 - How React, although popular, might not be a wise choice as the default front-end approach;

 - That to build something, you’ll need other abilities, like how to build an audience, how to sell, how to lead others, how be patient and how to stick around for the long haul for the benefits of good timing.

 In Part 2, we’ll look at concrete, technical ways to go forward.
 We’ll also look at situations that you might be in, with some ways out.

 First, some definitions:

 - MPA - by contrast, a Multi-Page Application is built to have each view served separately by the server.
-Some packages like Turbolinks (or its general technique called pjax) can be used to give the illusion of a snappy SPA-like experience, but at its core, the views are rendered on the server for each URL.
+Some approaches like Hotwire (or a general technique called pjax) can be used to give the illusion of a snappy SPA-like experience, but at its core, the views are rendered on the server for each URL.

 - event handlers - the browser allows the dispatching of custom events which can be caught by event handlers, executing some code on reception.
 This is used to catch clicks on a button or a link, changes to input fields, to do something in response to any type of other user interaction, and as we’ll see, to alert other components on the same page of changes.